kayble289/alx-low_level_programming/README.md

-this repository is for singly linked lists
+this is the first deep dive into the waters of C programming